biojava/biojava.github.io/wiki/BioLit.md

 The BioJava module BioLit allows to perform web service request to the [BioLit <http://biolit.ucsd.edu>] website.
-It allows to extract PubMedCentral based information for open access articles.
+It allows to extract PubMedCentral derived information for open access articles.

 This library is used for the RCSB-PDB and BioLit integration.
 The RCSB-PDB web site is using it to request the data from the [BioLit